Frank Messer: A Tar-Spangled Sunday

 The Royals protested the game, and their protest was upheld by American League President (and former Yankees chief executive) Lee MacPhail, who ruled that the bat was not "altered to improve the distance factor", and that the rules only provided for removal of the bat from the game, and not calling the batter out.

 The game was resumed, starting after Brett's homer.
-Martin had one last trick up his sleeve, appealing the play before, saying the umpires had no way of knowing Brett had touched all the bases.
+Martin, appealing the play before, said the umpires had no way of knowing Brett had touched all the bases.
 The umpires produced affidavits saying he had.
 The game had virtually no effect on 1983's pennant race, but was in many ways the closing chapter on a heated rivalry.

 Later years

 Messer's final Yankee broadcast was the last game of the 1985 regular season when he called the play-by-play of Phil Niekro's 300th win.
 In the off-season, he was abruptly dismissed after 18 years and offered a reassignment to the front office.
 "After all the years I had been here, I would have thought that somebody in management, a George Steinbrenner or Clyde King, would have told me they were removing me from the booth.
 They left it up to Art Adler, who is in charge of Yankees radio.
 That disturbed me."
 He was allowed to leave outright when he received an offer to do Chicago White Sox games, which he did with Don Drysdale in 1986 and 1987.
 Messer also did baseball for CBS Radio in 1991.

 Messer continued to emcee Old-Timer's Day ceremonies for the Yankees from 1988 through 1997.
 One of his most poignant jobs was introducing Mickey Mantle at the 1994 event, just after Mantle had completed treatment for alcoholism.
 Even after John Sterling and Michael Kay took over the introduction of players in the late 1990s, Messer was still the event "host" through 2000, greeting the Stadium fans before turning over the rest of the show to his successors.

-Messer died at his Deerfield Beach, Florida home on November 13, 2001, at age 76 from complications of heart problems and lupus.
-He was survived by a son, Richard, two daughters, Mikki and Krissi, and four grandchildren.
+Messer died at his Deerfield Beach, Florida home on November 13, 2001, aged 76, from complications of heart problems and lupus.